 6. Put it in writing.

-Whether you are getting in the business with a friend, family, acquaintance, business associate or even your school friend, You need to draw up legal document (partnership deed) with regard to the corporate structure, capital commitment to the corporate, how decisions should be made and conflicts resolved and what happens if one partner decides to leave the company.
-Thinking through all the things that might go wrong, and how you're going to deal with them, makes it easier to deal with any difficulties that arise.
+Whether you are getting into the business with a friend, family member, acquaintance, business associate, or even your school friend, you need to draw up a legal document (partnership deed) about the corporate structure, capital commitment to the corporation, how decisions should be made and conflicts resolved, and what happens if one partner decides to leave the company.
+Thinking through all the things that might go wrong and how you're going to deal with them makes it easier to deal with any difficulties that arise.

 7. Be honest with each other.

 Hiding your true emotions, if you don't want to harm your business partner, can cause more trouble than it removes.
-For order for your relationship to succeed, each of you must feel confident publicly expressing your views and wiping out any conflicts that occur.
+For order for your relationship to succeed, each of you must feel confident in publicly expressing your views and resolving any conflicts that occur.
 Sweeping your problems under the rug only leads to frustration and anger that can ruin your partnership — and your company.

 These can be hard issues to address, particularly when you're excited about your startup and can't wait to get started.
 But unless you take the time to lay the groundwork for a sustainable business relationship, your new company can never get off the ground.